 We were featured in TN Living Green Segment

 Welcome to my little piece of heaven in the East Tennessee Great Smokey Mountains.
-I have a small 5 acre farm and raise AQHA and APHA horses, Nigerian Dwarf Goats and co-habitat with a Jack Russell Terrier, two Great Pyrenees and have recently added a Pyrenees/Anatolian Shepherd mix pup that was born in with goats and now lives with mine :)
+I have a small 5 acre farm and raise AQHA and APHA horses, Nigerian Dwarf Goats and co-habitat with a Jack Russell Terrier, a Great Pyrenees and two Anatolian Shepherd mix working dogs that were born in with goats and now live with mine :)

 For as long as I can remember I have always wanted a goat .
 After I did quite a bit of research I knew these little dwarfs were the goats for me!
 I love the small size yet high yield of milk and the easy going affectionate disposition.
 They are like a dog without the bark!
 Of course the lovely colors and blue eyes are a pleasant plus.